 Yet Xi stressed that China has full confidence in its own path, theory, system and culture, and respects the development path independently chosen by the people of other countries.

 Xi also said that countries with different social systems are able to respect each other, coexist peacefully and seek common development.
 China and Europe should maintain close communication and coordination and seek to overcome any obstacles, guided by top leaders with sound minds.
 China should tell its stories well and try to make European audiences understand it better.

 France was the first Western country to establish diplomatic ties with China.
 Some old French politicians, such as former president Jacques Chirac, have an objective understanding of China’s development and its role in the international community.
 Their thinking, to some extent, influences France as well as Europe.
 Indeed, the current French foreign policy will also take into account the different interest demands of Germany and Central and Eastern European countries.
 But the old French politicians’ thinking will still play a positive role in how China is perceived within France.

 Objectively speaking, France belongs to the Western camp and indeed shares consensus with the US and Britain in respect to ideology and understanding of China.
 But as France gradually shows its leadership within Europe, the country will make its China policy based on its strategic independence, considering its own interests and also the interests of Europe as a whole.

-The author is a research fellow at the institute of European Studies, China Institutes of Contemporary International Relations. firstname.lastname@example.org
+The author is a research fellow with the Institute of European Studies, China Institutes of Contemporary International Relations. [email protected]